cosmos/cosmjs/packages/crypto/README.md

 This package contains low-level cryptographic functionality used in other
 @cosmjs libraries.
 Little of it is implemented here, but mainly it is a curation of external libraries along with correctness tests.
-We add type-safety, some more checks, and a simple API to these libraries.
+We add type safety, some more checks, and a simple API to these libraries.
 This can also be freely imported outside of CosmJS based applications.